U.S. Department of Homeland Security U.S. Coast Guard

 EMA was asked in to bring order to the budget for a major DOT initiative, a highly visible project under intense public and congressional scrutiny.
 The project was difficult because funding crossed multiple years and was provided through Congressional appropriation, GSA funding, and DOT Working Capital Funds.
 Our senior staff were able to quickly identify the status of all obligations and expenses, restoring order and confidence to the financial operations of this significant project.

 EMA was tasked with recovering over $6.5M in unpaid revenue that was sitting in DOT WCF suspense accounts.
 Often, EMA was forced to re-build complete files detailing the charges, including original customer agreements, customer acceptance and sign-off documents, related procurement documents, and billing backup, with supporting accounting reports.
 In many cases, the level of detail was sufficient for the customer to recognize the validity of the charges.
 In other cases, our analysis formed the basis of legal action to successfully recover the charges.
 As a result of our efforts, the DOT was able to recover over 90% of the $6.5M and clear these suspense accounts.

 EMA provides a variety of other financial and business management functions to the Office of Acquisition, including budget formulation and execution; financial training; contract closeout support; account reconciliation; procurement preparation; billing preparation and tracking; and obligation tracking.

-EMA has identified, documented, and tracks procurements and funding relating to current support contracts.
+EMA identified, documented, and tracked procurements and funding relating to active support contracts.

-EMA is tasked with providing program management mentoring support for OCIO staff.
+EMA provided program management mentoring support for OCIO critical infrastructure staff.

-EMA has been tasked with supporting the full budget formulation/execution cycle, financial tracking and reporting, procurement preparation, tracking and reporting, and other financial activities.
+EMA supported the full budget formulation/execution cycle, financial tracking and reporting, procurement preparation, invoice tracking and reporting, and other financial activities.